adshhzy/VIPSS/ReadMe.md

 The program will generate the predicted normal in [input file name]_normal.ply.
 If -s is included in the command line, the program will generate the surface as the zero-level set of the solved implicit function ([input file name]_surface.ply).

+Notice: The current surface tracker does NOT producing multi-component surface.
+We refer the user to use CGAL implicit mesher if needed.
+We will update the program to it soon.

 For further questions about the code and the paper, please contact Zhiyang Huang at adshhzy@gmail.com or zhiyang.huang@wustl.edu (might be invalid after he graduated).
 You can also contact Prof. Tao Ju at taoju@wustl.edu.